ray-x/nvim/README.md

 The setup should work with nvim0.5.1+ or nvim0.6+.
 A patched nerd font is needed.
 Also if you start nvim from terminal, make sure it support nerdfont and emoji

+## Configure

+If you would like to sync to my branch.
+You can add you own setup in lua/overwrite folder

 ## Shell

 - OhMyZshell is good, iterm2 is popular, but I turned to